grafana/tempo/docs/sources/tempo/metrics-generator/span_metrics.md

 - int
 - double

-Additionally, the following intrinsic span attributes may be filtered upon.
+Additionally, these intrinsic span attributes may be filtered upon:

 - `name`
 - `status` (code)